-Supply Chain Business analyst - IT-Online
+Supply Chain Business Analyst - IT-Online

-Supply Chain Business Analyst focused on data, information systems and processes.
+Business Analyst role focused on data, information systems, and processes.
 Main client being the internal Administration & Finance Department.

 - Valid Driver’s License with own transport